 Capital Deployment Update

-During 2018, Northern Trust repurchased 9 million shares for $924.3 million at an average price of $102.69 per share.
-Notably, during the reported quarter, the company repurchased 2.52 million shares for $234.6 million, at an average price of $92.97 per share.
+During the reported quarter, the company repurchased 2.5 million shares for $263.2 million at an average price of $104.51 per share.
 This includes shares related to share-based compensation.

 How Have Estimates Been Moving Since Then?

-At this time, Northern Trust has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, NTRS has a poor Growth Score of F, however its Momentum is doing a lot better with a B. The stock was also allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, Northern Trust has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been trending upward for the stock and the magnitude of these revisions looks promising.
+It comes with little surprise NTRS has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Northern Trust Corporation (NTRS) : Free Stock Analysis Report